Monday, July 27, 2009

 Loss of control

-with someone
+with someone he knows

 pillar of the community

-and thoughts
+and thoughts of burning

-of burning her alive
+her alive

-become the antecedent.
+become the antecedent,

-A fury, a vow
+a fury, a vow

 to settle the score.